sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 For more information, see [Get started with commercial features][9].

 Service components are resources for defining and managing elements of a business service in business service monitoring.
-Each business service entity consists of a number of underlying service components.
+A [service entity][10] consists of a number of underlying service components.
 A service component is a meaningful selection of Sensu events for a business service, such as database monitoring events.

 A service component includes event selectors to define the events that the component includes, a service component scheduler (either an interval or cron expression), and references to at least one monitoring rule template with arguments.